4 Best Horseradish Substitutes (Updated 2023)

 We’ve rounded up some of the best horseradish substitutes you can get your hands on today.

 Horseradish, while commanding a relatively strong following, doesn’t quite rank as a kitchen or pantry staple.
 It appears that more and more households take interest in this root ingredient, and with good reason.

-Not only does it provide a cleansing and refreshing taste, albeit strong and pungent, it also stimulates the appetite with its spicy yet addicting taste.
+Not only does it provide a cleansing and refreshing taste, albeit strong and pungent, but it also stimulates the appetite with its spicy yet addicting taste.
 Because of its increased demand, horseradish can become quite challenging to find during this time.